 According to this concept, core competencies transcend business events within an organization.
 Projects can become persuasive or massive, ensuring that no specific individual simultaneously holds all the competencies required.
 Therefore, organizations are recommended to identify, manage and develop core competencies that drive critical enterprise projects.

 As a measure of direct impact, not all organizations may require an identical set of core competencies.
 The theory holds for large projects, but this does foreshadow a brighter future for those who utilize tests based on psychometric research within these subtleties.

 Models are something built to represent phenomena closest to reality.
 Some may resemble simulator or real-world physical or roleplayed situations, while others a meager job description.
 Both categorically fall into branches of models, albeit differently.

+One researcher identifies with competency models as something adhesive or glue-like, necessary among elements of an organization’s human resource management system.
 It implies that competency models help companies with a more coordinated, or rather unified, approach to structuring the human resource management system.
 This would cover hiring, job designs, employee development, performance management, succession or career planning, and compensation mechanics.

 Some of the best companies manage this, utilizing culture to unify employees in decentralized corporate environments.

 These are easier to identify with competency models, enabling the development of comprehensive learning plans that encompass broad perspectives across learning platforms outside traditional norms.

 It helps create a more robust hiring process, matching candidates to opportunities based on data-driven analytics.
 This would lead to improved consistency in talent selection and the recruitment process.